cooscoos/RustBucket/README.md

 You can set it up so that you can access the webpage on any device in the same network.

+For a Golang implementation of this, see [GoBucket](https://github.com/cooscoos/GoBucket).

 ![snapshot of the app](/snapshot.png "snapshot of the app")

 ## To use